johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-The *dynamics* of a maize plant refer to the unique forces stimulating its characteristic development, growth, structure, shape and fruit.
+The *dynamics of a maize plant* refer to the unique forces stimulating its characteristic development, growth, structure, shape and fruit.
 Thus, the *dynamics of messianic community* refer to the unique characteristics that stimulate its  characteristic development, growth, structure, shape and fruit.

-MPD-M2 to MPD-M9 explore eight characteristic *dynamics* of messianic, covenant community.
+-	MPD-M2 to MPD-M9 explore eight characteristic *dynamics* of messianic, covenant community.

 ![Maize plant dynamics][mp-dynamics.png]

-#### MPD-M2 — Dynamics of Vocation — Nations ####
+#### MPD-M2-Dynamics of Vocation-The Nations ####

 > MPD-M2 examines the historical development the Messianic Community's vocational mission to bless the nations of the world.

-#### MPD-M3 — Dynamics of Vocation — Jews ####
+#### MPD-M3-Dynamics of Vocation-The Jews ####

 > MPD-M3 examines biblical Israel, in order to demonstrate the significant responsibilities of the Messianic Community with regard to the Jewish people.

-#### MPD-M4 — Dynamics of Commissioning ####
+#### MPD-M4-Dynamics of Commissioning ####

 > MPD-M4 explores the dynamic of messianic commissioning, including a focus upon strategy, structures and modes of expansion.

-#### MPD-M5 — Dynamics of Body Membership ####
+#### MPD-M5-Dynamics of Body Membership ####

 > MPD-M5 explores basic patterns of membership, commitment and spiritual maturity within the body of the Messiah.

-#### MPD-M6 — Dynamics of Revival ####
+#### MPD-M6-Dynamics of Revival ####

 > MPD-M6 reveals a cycle of spiritual activities representing the dynamics of revival, which lead to a spiritual harvest.

-#### MPD-M7 — Dynamics of Truth ####
+#### MPD-M7-Dynamics of Truth ####

-> MPD-M7 explores our encounter with truth, as we learn to walk in practical, covenantal faithfulness towards God's revelation and wisdom.
+> MPD-M7 explores our encounter with truth, as we learn to walk in practical, covenantal faithfulness towards God's revelation, wisdom and direction.

-#### MPD-M8 — Dynamics of Intercession ####
+#### MPD-M8-Dynamics of Intercession ####

-> MPD-M8 explores the priestly vocation of the Messianic Community as *a house of prayer for all nations*.
+> MPD-M8 explores the priestly vocation of the Messianic Community to be *a house of prayer for all nations*.

-#### MPD-M9 — Dynamics of Cultural Transformation ####
+#### MPD-M9-Dynamics of Cultural Transformation ####

-> MPD-M9 examines our call to work towards cultural transformations that signal the presence of God's kingdom, as we live amongst and on behalf of the nations.
+> MPD-M9 examines our call to work, amongst and on behalf of the nations, towards cultural transformations that signal the presence of God's kingdom.

 ### Sunlight and rainfall ###

-Sunlight and rainfall represent essential spiritual *disciplines* that fuel the growth of messianic community.

-Continuing the metaphor of the maize plant: *sunlight* and *rainfall* represent *messianic disciplines* capable of opening us to the revelatory light and living water of God's Spirit, by which the Messianic Community is sustained—and without which we become spiritually weak and unable to produce good fruit or a plentiful harvest.
+Continuing the metaphor of the maize plant, sunlight and rainfall represent messianic *disciplines*.
+These disciplines are those that open us to receive the Light and Living Water of God's Spirit, by which the Messianic Community is sustained.
+And without which we become spiritually weak, unable to produce good fruit or a plentiful harvest.

 -	MPD-M10 to MPD-M16 examine seven characteristic *disciplines* of messianic community.

 ![Sunlight and rainfall][mp-disciplines.png]

-#### MPD-M10 — Disciplines of Spiritual Maturity ####
+#### MPD-M10-Disciplines of Spiritual Maturity ####

-> MPD-M10 explores three stages of encounter, discovery and growth in spiritual maturity and vocational equipping: the pastoral, devotional stage; the missional, vocational stage and the apostolic, intercessory stage.
+> MPD-M10 explores three stages of encounter, discovery and growth in spiritual maturity and discipleship: (i) pastoral, devotional; (ii) missional, vocational and (iii) apostolic, intercessory.

-#### MPD-M11 — Disciplines of Running the Race ####
+#### MPD-M11-Disciplines of Running the Race ####

 > MPD-M11 uses the metaphor of an athlete to examine the qualifications, disciplines and inner motivations necessary for living an enduring life of service and completing *the race marked out for us*.

-#### MPD-M12 — Disciplines of Pressing Toward Our Vocation ####
+#### MPD-M12-Disciplines of Pressing Toward Our Vocation ####

-> MPD-M12 explores how we can be sustained us in our personal vocations through a deepening of our relationship with the Messiah and a lifestyle of *prayer without ceasing*.
+> MPD-M12 explores how we can be sustained us in our personal vocations through a deepening of our relationship with the Messiah, including *prayer without ceasing*.

-#### MPD-M13 — Disciplines of Financial Faithfulness ####
+#### MPD-M13-Disciplines of Financial Faithfulness ####

-> MPD-M13 study explores financial faithfulness, in the context of covenant relationship and messianic community, highlighting biblical perspectives of wealth and poverty that are radically different to those of the world.
+> MPD-M13 study explores financial faithfulness in the context of covenant relationship and messianic community, highlighting biblical perspectives of wealth and poverty, which are radically different to those of the world.

-#### MPD-M14 — Disciplines of Messianic Leadership ####
+#### MPD-M14-Disciplines of Messianic Leadership ####

-> MPD-M14 examines the qualifications, motivations and characteristics that represent the true marks of faithful messianic leadership and explores a model of leadership that balances achieving missional tasks, building missional teams and developing missional individuals.
+> MPD-M14 examines the qualifications, motivations and characteristics of faithful messianic leadership.
+It proposes a leadership model that balances (achieving) tasks, (building) teams and (developing) individuals.

-#### MPD-M15 — Disciplines of Living by Faith ####
+#### MPD-M15-Disciplines of Living by Faith ####

-> MPD-M15 explores how messianic faith is tested and purified through trials, until we learn to see with eyes of faith, so that major challenges no longer represent threats from which to retreat, but instead represent opportunities to experience God's covenant faithfulness.
+> MPD-M15 explores how messianic faith is tested and purified through trials, until we learn to see with eyes of faith.
+Afterwards major challenges no longer represent threats from which to retreat, but opportunities to experience God's covenant-faithfulness.

-#### MPD-M16 — Disciplines of Overcoming ####
+#### MPD-M16-Disciplines of Overcoming ####

-> MPD-M16 employs the analogy of a sporting arena to represent the reality of spiritual confrontation and conflict with cultural idols and strongholds, in response to which we need to discern fresh, strategic direction, in order to make room for a transformative encounter with God's overcoming power!
+> MPD-M16 employs the analogy of a sporting arena to represent the reality of spiritual confrontation and conflict with cultural idols and strongholds.
+In these contexts, we need to discern strategies that make room for a transformative encounter with God's overcoming power!

 ## MPD Handbooks ##

-Maize Plant Discipleship handbooks are principally designed to facilitate group learning and discussion, based upon a series of scripture readings and topical studies.
+Each MPD module is contained in a 40-50 page Handbook.

-- Each Handbook, or Module, incorporates 4 interrelated *Studies*.
+-	Each Handbook incorporates 4 interrelated *Studies*.

-- Each Study incorporates a précis, scripture readings, three to five topical sections and a summary.
+-	Each Study incorporates *a Précis, Scripture Readings, three to five Topical Sections and a Summary*.

-- Each Study has a corresponding set of questions to facilitate group discussions, either topic-by-topic (section-by-section), or upon completion of the entire study (chapter).
+-	Corresponding *Questions* are provided for each Study, intended to facilitate group discussions, either topic-by-topic (section-by-section), or upon completion of the entire study (chapter).

-Accordingly, the use of Maize Plant Discipleship resources do not rely upon the presence of a qualified leader, teacher, or theologian, only upon *facilitators* willing to co-ordinate study groups and discussions — see [Facilitating MPD].
+The Handbooks are designed to facilitate group learning and discussion, through a series of scripture readings and topical studies.
+Accordingly, Maize Plant Discipleship resources do not rely upon the presence of a qualified leader, teacher, or theologian, but upon *facilitators* willing to co-ordinate study groups and discussions — see [Facilitating MPD][].

 # Facilitating MPD #